Montreal tourism fears summer chill from Quebec student strike

 A packed calendar of festivals and events drives the Montreal tourism industry, especially in the summer.
 The Major International Events Network lists 26 events, including the Montreal International Jazz Festival in June and July, and comedy festival Just For Laughs in July.

-Tourism officials say the Grand Prix alone contributes about C$90 million to the city's economy, mostly from visitors.
+Tourism officials say the Grand Prix alone contributes about C$90 million ($86 million) to the city's economy, mostly from visitors.

 Many of the student protests have been peaceful, but some demonstrators have clashed with police in the streets and in one instance set off smoke bombs that briefly halted the city's entire subway network.
 There have been few serious injuries.